DirectoryTree/LdapRecord-Docs/laravel/v3/auth/database/laravel-jetstream.md

 #### Authentication Callback

-With our Fortiy configuration updated, we will jump into our `AuthServiceProvider.php` file and setup our authentication callback using the `Fortify::authenticateUsing()` method:
+With our Fortiy configuration updated, we will jump into our `AuthServiceProvider.php` file and set up our authentication callback using the `Fortify::authenticateUsing()` method:

 ```php
 // app/Providers/AuthServiceProvider.php